Advocate

 New York for All

-The New York for All Act prohibits local law enforcement and state agencies from enforcing federal immigration laws, funneling people into ICE custody, and sharing sensitive information with federal immigration authorities.
-It prohibits ICE and CBP from entering non-public areas of state and local property without a judicial warrant.
-It also ensures that people in custody are given notice of their rights before being interviewed by ICE, and starts the process of limiting ICE and CBP access to state information databases.
+We need to pass the New York for All Act (S.987 Gounardes / A.5686 Reyes) to broadly prohibit state and local officers from enforcing federal immigration laws, funneling people into ICE custody, and sharing sensitive information with federal immigration authorities.
+The Act also prohibits ICE and Customs and Border Protection (CBP) from entering non-public areas of state and local property without a judicial warrant.
+It also ensures that people in custody are given notice of their rights before being interviewed by ICE, and begins the process of limiting ICE and CBP access to state information databases.

 Legal Services Funding